I am obsessed with vintage Yamaha amplifiers

 Sometimes I talk about things other than cars and gaming.
 Here is my current obsession with vintage Yamaha amplifiers such as the CR-800 and MX-1.

 1972.
-The year of the final Apollo mission, Watergate Scandal and the premiere of Pink FloydThe Dark Side of the Moon at the Dome in Brighton.
-After a technical hitch that meant everyone had to wait a day to hear the album in its entirety.
+The year of the final Apollo mission, the Watergate Scandal and the premiere of Pink FloydThe Dark Side of the Moon at the Dome in Brighton.
+Which saw a technical hitch that meant everyone had to wait a day to hear the legendary album in its entirety.

-It was also the year Yamaha started selling integrated amplifiers, first of which was the CA-700 (CA short for Class A).
+It was also the year Yamaha started selling integrated amplifiers, starting with the CA-700 (CA short for Class A).
 With musical instrument expertise hard-wired into its DNA, the resulting trademark ‘natural sound’ made sense.

 How would I describe Yamaha audio presentation?
 Verging on bright (sometimes too much with some speakers).
 Musically accurate.
 Detailed.
 Involving.
 Flat in EQ.
 Though not instantly loveable, it can be hard to go back to warmer competitors.

 My journey into HiFi started with Pioneer, Technics and JVC, the makers of the HiFi separates I inherited from my late grandfather.
-Those dark wood mid-range JVC bookshelf speakers may not have been top of the range, but they sure did belt out a great sound.
+A pair of dark wood JVC bookshelf speakers may not have been top of the range, but they sure did belt out a great sound.
 From home to barn parties – Somerset upbringing for the win – they were fabulous.

 Vintage Yamaha amplifiers in particular, with their silvery boxes of audio encased in wood (solid or veneer), look timeless.
-I would hazard a guess that pleasant aesthetic helped ensure proud owners took care of them.
+I would hazard a guess that pleasant aesthetic helped ensure proud owners took care of their equipment.

-It is also no coincidence that its more recent offerings such as the A-S501 and cheaper A-S301 have stuck with big, smooth-operating dials, chunky switches and flat metallic surfaces.
+It is also no coincidence that Yamaha’s recent offerings such as the A-S501 and cheaper A-S301 have stuck with big, smooth-operating dials, chunky switches and flat metallic surfaces.
 Black as opposed to silver, mind you.

 Yamaha-ppy